 To learn more and find a New Mexico CRMP, click here.

 If choose to not work with a CRMP, then you should (at a minimum) ask the person how many reverse mortgage transactions they manage each year and how many years’ experience they have.
 If they’ve not closed 48 loans over the past 4 years, let them practice on someone else!

 Can you talk to your Loan Officer after the loan closes?

 Tip #4: Find a Loan Officer that is willing to help and advise you (or your heirs) after the loan closes.

-Often times, the LO is not allowed to speak to a senior after the loan closes.
+Often times, an LO is not allowed to speak to a senior after the loan closes by the company they represent.
 Also if you work with one of the national telemarketing “call centers” to originate your reverse mortgage, you may find the turnover rate of their employees to be higher.
+Here today, gone tomorrow.